littlebee/scatbot-edge-ai-shootout/README.md

 What we really need for most robotics applications is to know many frames per second (FPS) we can acquire the image from the camera, convert it to whatever format is needed by the ML framework or model, and invoke the ML model to produce an array of bounding coordinates as numbers, the classification label as string, and the confidence as a float value.
 How much time it takes to convert the data and produce the required output are very relevant to the application and are reflected in the results.
 The benchmarks measure and report the _overall_ FPS including pre and post processing.

 For the capturing video, all of the benchmarks use [OpenCV](https://opencv.org/) to acquire the image from the camera.
 For the results above, all results were measured using the official Raspberry Pi 4 Camera Module and ribbon cable connection.
+This means that **the upper limit FPS for any object detection is 30 FPS**.
+Additionally, all benchmarks are **using a 640x480 captured image**.
+No scaling is done for any of the benchmarks.
+Past experience with performance of this tells me there is overhead with downscaling the image that rarely gets recovered by using a smaller image.

 There is [a test provided](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/debug/test-camera.py) to see how fast openCV is able to read from the camera without object detection.
 Spoiler: with almost every configuration and camera, including USB, this test is going to report just under 30 frames per second.